 As a new mom to a 9-month-old baby girl, the unpredictability of the pandemic combined with the pressure to maintain balance and navigate the waters of eating disorder recovery can seem impossible at times.
 The new year often produces added pressure for new moms to make unrealistic personal commitments to themselves, dimming their innate maternal capabilities.
 Pushing back against the pressure to have a new year resolution can feel daunting, especially for someone who struggles against the diet culture narrative.

-Further, the pressure that a social media dominated culture places on new moms to “bounce back” after baby is one that is largely distorted and unrealistic.
+Further, the pressure that a social media-dominated culture places on new moms to “bounce back” after the baby is one that is largely distorted and unrealistic.
 Instead of judging oneself for not looking like one of them, they can resist the pressure for ‘perfection’ and enjoy the body they do have.

 1.)
 “Thank you, but no thank you….”

 New moms face a tidal wave of opinions and advice once they welcome their baby into the world.
 When the new year rolls around, not only is the media proclaiming a “fresh start”, but the inevitable pressure to “bounce back” into pre-baby shape is especially pronounced during this time as well.
 You will often come across well-meaning friends and family who will give their two cents on the diet that worked for them, how to lose the weight or what their resolution looks like.
 The, “Thank you, but no thank you” approach is one that validates the person’s advice, but respectfully declines- giving you reclamation over your body and acknowledges your commitment to living mindfully in the present.